عربي

 This article is part of the “The Wawa Complex” issue

 I grew up on the internet.
 The abundance of information there answered almost every question and curiosity I had, like when will High School Musical premiere on MBC Max?
 The internet also made the unfathomable possible.
-One of the many possibilities it introduced me to is that men have sex with other men.
+One of the many possibilities it introduced me to men who have sex with other men.
 For the longest time, I thought (or, rather, forced to believe) queerness was limited to attraction and not acting on it.
 All it took was scrolling on Tumblr to realize that men do, in fact, act on this attraction.

 While I was in awe of the scenes of men being intimate with other men, what materialized on screen still felt distant – that it was only feasible for this to happen in far away contexts, not in Saudi.
 Shortly after, I found that the internet offered tools “for us,” ways that Arab men could find each other and cultivate intimacy (in person and virtually), while also maintaining the safety of full anonymity.
 It also enabled them to explore economic avenues like digital sex work that could’ve been impossible without this safety.